 First make sure that your Wi-Fi network is working correctly and that your network type is compatible with your watch.
-To do so, review the steps in Why won't my Fitbit watch connect to Wi-Fi?
+Follow the instructions in Why won't my Fitbit watch connect to Wi-Fi?

 After you verify the network is compatible, plug your watch into the charger and make sure it’s in range of your Wi-Fi network.
 For a stronger Wi-Fi connection, move your watch closer to your router.